mingh2/SurvivalOfTheFittest/docs/final.md

 The Survival of the Fittest Project (Our Computer Sciences 175: Project in AI) provide an opportunity for our team to design several agents to survive in a complex environment with numerous enemies.
 From the day one, the team dedicate to an unchanged objective – find, design, and train the best agent to survive in an unpredictable and sophisticated environment to pursuit the goal of longevity.

+#### Essential Knowledge
-The project requires us to review, comprehend, and implement what we have learned in CompSci 175, and several other Intelligence System courses – CompSci 171, 177, and 178.
+The project requires us to review, comprehend, and implement what we have learned in CompSci 175, and several other Intelligence System courses – CompSci 171, CompSci 177, and CompSci 178.
+The project utilized Neural Network, Q-Learning, and Neuroevolution of Augmenting Topologies to generate three different agents.
+Deep Q Network provided the most readily available solution.
+A neural network delivers an estimation of Q value, and then the agent would determine the best action based on the Q value.
+Another agent whom the team has been working on is NEAT (Neuroevolution of Augmenting Topologies).
+NEAT has presented various challenges during the development.
+It is a powerful method, but the team only has limited knowledge on the subject.
+Beside Deep Q Network and NEAT, a random agent whose actions are solely determined by unplanned actions without any heuristics.
+The random acts as a control group to evaluate the performance of other agents by comparing the performance.

 As described in our Status Report, the project has created an agent with Deep Q Network whom can tackle the task of surviving from one Zombie in a limited cage.
 Two other agents has